Planet

 - Where possible, we have utilized supporting documents from the assets and companies we have invested in to determine emissions based on actual consumption data, or we have used GHG reports created for regulatory purposes.
 However, due to the widespread distribution of emission sources, challenges in data collection, or the limited scope of regulatory reports, we have occasionally resorted to estimating emissions using production or activity data.
 For these estimations, our centralized approach employs common emission factors and Global Warming Potentials (GWPs) as outlined in the IPCC’s Sixth Assessment Report.

-- In addition to Scope 2 emissions from our assets and companies we have invested in, it includes emissions from our offices and data centres.
+- In addition to Scope 2 emissions from our assets and companies we have invested in, the scope includes emissions from our offices and data centres.
+In specific, we have included electricity and gas consumption from offices with a minimum of 15 employees.

 - Category 6: Upstream – Business travel.

 - We report on our business air travel emissions.
-Our travel agency collects and stores details of all business flights.
-Our business travel emissions are then calculated directly from this data by a third-party, Atmosfair [1].
-Atmosfair is a third-party non-profit carbon foot printing & offsetting organization.
+Our travel agency stores details of all business flights.
+Our business travel emissions are then calculated directly from this data by a third-party, Atmosfair.
+Atmosfair is a third-party non-profit carbon footprinting & offsetting organization.
 They use our flight data to calculate our emissions using DEFRA emission factors.

 - Category 8: Upstream – Leased assets.